Assistants Setup

 Without this instruction, assistants always attempt every task themselves instead of delegating to a specialist.
 This snippet explicitly tells them to use the

-A2A Tool for special tasks.
+Agent Router Tool for special tasks.